 You may also find mixer shower models that are advertised as “thermostatic.”
 What this means is that the unit has a built-in thermostat that regulates the water’s temperature.
 The thermostat will detect when there’s a dramatic change in the temperature of the water, and fix the issue.

 Thermostatic models are preferred because they allow for a more comfortable showering experience and help you avoid burns.
 Most units will allow you to set the maximum hot water setting, so you never have to worry about the water being dangerously hot, which can be an issue if you have children or seniors living in your home.

 Mixer showers have come a long way, but they still have some drawbacks.

 One of the biggest issues with mixer units is that they are affected by water use in other parts of the house.
 Because the unit is connected to pipes that supply water to other points, the pressure and temperature of the water may change if someone runs the sink or flushes the toilet while the shower is in use.

 Extreme temperature fluctuations can occur, which can lead to scalding.

 Mixer showers also have a limited supply of hot water.
 Hot water is fed through the unit from your home’s hot water system – usually a hot water tank.
 Once the tank is empty, the water will run cold until it refills.
 If two or three people have to shower in the morning, at least one person will probably be showering in cold water – unless you have a really big hot water tank.

 While mixer units do have their drawbacks, they are still the most common type of shower installed in homes today.
-Many homeowners are catching onto the benefits of other shower types, particularly electric showers.
-Electric units offer the benefit of delivering an endless supply of hot water while saving you money on your water and electric bills.
+Many homeowners are catching onto the benefits of other shower types, particularly electric units.
+Top rated electric showers offer the benefit of delivering an endless supply of hot water while saving you money on your water and electric bills.